 Enter your ad group name, bid strategy, ad format, and YouTube video URL for the sequence.

 Add steps to the sequence until you've added all sequence steps.

 Click Create to save your new line item.

 Sequences can be edited until the flight begins.
 You can add new ad groups, change the order of your sequence, or change the videos in the sequence from the Line item details tab of your line item.
 You can change the status of the ads and ad groups from the YouTube ad groups tab.

 Editing an active ad sequence line item can impact performance and reporting data.

-If you pause an ad group or ad within a sequence that’s already started serving, only users who saw your sequence through that step will be eligible for the following steps.
+If you pause an ad group or ad within a sequence that’s already started serving, the following steps will not be eligible to serve.

 Changing videos in ads within an active sequence

 If you change a video within a sequence that’s already started serving, the following issues will occur: